SolaceSamples/solace-samples-java-jcsmp/CONTRIBUTING.md

-## How to contribute to a Solace Projet
+## How to contribute to a Solace Project

 #### **Did you find a bug?**